Loxoscelism: Loxosceles toxins

 Loxosceles venom has several toxins; the most important for necrotic arachnidism is the enzyme sphingomyelinase D. It is present in all recluse species to varying degrees and not all are equivalent.
 This toxin is present in only one other known spider genus (Sicarius).
-The toxin dissolves the structural components of the cell membrane generating ring forms that perhaps act as a trigger for cellular self-destruction.
+The toxin dissolves the structural components of the cell membrane generating cyclic phosphates that perhaps act as a trigger for cellular self-destruction.
 The area of destruction is limited to the presence of the enzyme which cannot reproduce.

 Diagnosis

 The spider biting apparatus is short and bites are only possible in experimental animals with pressure on the spider's back.
 Thus many bites occur when a spider is trapped in a shirt or pant sleeve.
 There is no commercial chemical test to determine if the venom is from a brown recluse.
 The bite itself is not usually painful.
 Many necrotic lesions are erroneously attributed to the bite of the brown recluse.
-(See Note).
 Skin wounds are common and infections will lead to necrotic wounds, thus many severe skin infections are attributed falsely to the brown recluse.
 Many suspected bites occurred in areas outside of its natural habitat.
 A wound found one week later may be misattributed to the spider.
 The diagnosis is further complicated by the fact that no attempt is made to positively identify the suspected spider.
-Because of this, other, non-necrotic species are frequently mistakenly identified as a brown recluse.
+Because of this, other, non-necrotic species are often misidentified as a brown recluse.
 Several certified arachnologists are able to positively identify a brown recluse specimen on request.

 Reports of presumptive brown recluse spider bites reinforce improbable diagnoses in regions of North America where the spider is not endemic such as Florida, Pennsylvania, and California.

 The mnemonic "NOT RECLUSE" has been suggested as a tool to help professionals more objectively exclude skin lesions that were suspected to be loxosceles.